%20(2).avif)

 .avif)

 Pipelines are defined as code in a versioned configuration file, making changes reviewable and reusable across projects.
-CircleCI can run jobs in Docker containers or virtual machines, which supports consistent build environments and common delivery patterns such as container image publishing and multi-environment deployments.
-For related platform delivery practices, see DevOps consulting.
+CircleCI jobs typically run in Docker containers or virtual machines, supporting consistent build environments and common workflows such as container image publishing and multi-environment deployments.
+For broader delivery practices, see DevOps consulting.

 Continuous Integration is a mode of work where multiple programmers can integrate changes continuously into the same code.